Satsyxbt/Fenix/README.md

 ## Audit competition scope

 All contract code marked as `[FULL]` is within the scope.
-The tag `[Only changes and his effect on other parts]` means that only the part that has been changed relative to the implementations from Chronos or Thena is within scope, including any impact these changes may have on other parts of the system.
+The tag `[Only changes and their effect on other parts]` means that only the part that has been changed relative to the implementations from Chronos or Thena is within scope, including any impact these changes may have on other parts of the system.
 Any vulnerabilities critical to the system leading to loss of funds/blockages are also considered within scope.

 The contracts listed below are partially or fully in the scope
 ```